rossop/cad-refactoring-poc/README.md

   - `test_refactoring.py`: Test cases for refactoring functionalities.
 - `notebooks/`: Jupyter Notebooks for interactive demonstrations and exploration.
 - `Dockerfile`: Defines the setup for a Docker container that encapsulates your project's environment.
 It ensures that anyone can replicate your development setup and run your project with minimal setup, regardless of their operating system or local Python environment.
 The Dockerfile  includes:
-  - Base Image: Starting point for the Docker image, often a lightweight version of Python or a specialized image like bwalter42/jupyter_cadquery:3.5.2 for specific applications.
+  - Base Image: The starting point for the Docker image is often a lightweight version of Python or a specialized image like bwalter42/jupyter_cadquery:3.5.2 for specific applications.
   Dependencies Installation: Commands to install Python packages listed in requirements.txt, ensuring all necessary libraries are available within the container.
   - Environment Setup: Configuration of the working directory, port exposure for web applications, and default commands or entry points for running the application or service.
 - `LICENCE`: The license file for the project.
 - `requirements.txt`: A list of Python package dependencies.
-- `README.md`: This file, providing an overview and instructions for the project.
+- `README.md`: This file provides an overview and instructions for the project.

 ```
 refactoring_cad_poc/